sadasant/uploader-js/README.md

 ﻿## Fancy Uploader In JavaScript

-Here's a fully working MVP for a file uploader.
+Here's a fully working MVP for a file uploader that
-I did it to **learn about serverless**, while taking advantage of things that I already know and appreciate using, like _TDD, Webpack, Babel & Jest_.
+I did it to **learn about serverless** while taking advantage of technologies that I already know and appreciate, like _TDD, Webpack, Babel & Jest_.

 This file uploader has the following features: